Description

 Features

 The DeLonghi Oil Filled Radiant Heater, model TRH0715, offers a range of features that make it a compelling choice for anyone in need of efficient indoor heating.
 With 1500 watts of power, this space heater is designed to heat small to medium-sized rooms effectively.
-It has multiple heat settings, including a unique anti-freeze function that kicks in automatically when temperatures drop below 41°F. This is particularly useful for basements or vacation homes prone to freezing conditions.
+It has multiple heat settings, including an anti-freeze function that engages automatically when temperatures drop below 41°F. That is particularly useful for basements or vacation homes prone to freezing conditions.

 Noise